DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world5.md

 "Hey, Kai, that spirit is moving forward..."

-"...Likely the one with the most guts among us too."
+"...Likely the one with the most guts among us."

 If they'd look.
 They would see that they've been left behind by hundred meters by no other than spirits' hero.

 While it wasn't clear whether spirits know of wariness, but once teleported to this place, she shown no sign of timidness.

-"You cannot, flat board, get off from Kai!"
+"You cannot, flat board, get off the Kai!"

 "Isn't it fine?
 Or what, could it be thee is so scared that makes thee want to cling to Kai?"